 After Cruze's shock passing, Kristen and dad Michael decided to have Chayse, 5, and his brothers Talon, 10, and Jordon, 17, tested for the genetic disorder.

-They were still anxiously waiting for the test results when Chayse started developing symptoms five days after having the flu shot - his hips were sore and he was having trouble walking.
+They were still anxiously waiting for the test results when Chayse started developing sore hips and was having trouble walking.